drake495/PAI-FileShare-skill/README.md

 # FileShare Skill

-A [Claude Code](https://docs.anthropic.com/en/docs/claude-code) skill that copies files to a Nextcloud sync folder for automatic cloud access across all your devices.
+A [PAI](https://github.com/danielmiessler/PAI) skill that copies files to a Nextcloud sync folder for automatic cloud access across all your devices.

 ## What It Does

 When you say things like "send me that file" or "drop this to Nextcloud", the skill copies files to `~/Nextcloud/PAI-Drops/`.
 The Nextcloud client syncs that folder automatically, making files available on your phone, laptop, web UI, or any connected device.

+This is useful when using PAI remotely over SSH and you want a file from your PC at home and you can't remember the order of scp commands.

 Files are copied, not moved — originals stay in place.
 Filename collisions are handled with timestamps.